syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ## Changing row style in PDF based on data

-You can customize the row style based on the data while exporting to PDF by handling `RowExporting` event.
+You can customize the row style based on the row data while exporting to PDF by handling `RowExporting` event.

 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController();